 Please note that references to policy codes are included so that parents can refer to current board policy.
-The district's official policy manual is available for review online at www.woccisd.net.
+The district's official policy manual is available for review in the superintendent's office, and an unofficial electronic copy is available at www.ectorcountyid.org.